armincosta/CryptoTraderAIHelperTool/README.md

 # How it Works

+# Prerequisites:

 # How to Install

-# Run parameter description
+# Run Parameter Syntax

-# How to Run
+# How to Run the software

+Cases:

+1)
-Run the Trade ONCE in BUYFASTMODE with coin-pair SNMBUSD with the amount of 3000 BUSD with a initial Stop Limit set to 3.0 % below the buy price, the Trade monitoring iterates at 0 seconds Time intervals (-1 are not used params)
+Run a Trade ONCE in BUYFASTMODE with coin-pair SNMBUSD with the amount of 3000 BUSD with a initial Stop Limit set to 3.0 % below the buy price, the Trade monitoring iterates at 0 seconds Time intervals (-1 are not used params)

 Example: